roaryku/roaryku/README.md

 ### Hi there 👋 I'm Rodika!
-I am a Front-End Developer with experience in Reactjs, Reduxjs and JaavaScript but my skills are not limited to these.
+I am a Front-End Developer with experience in Reactjs, Reduxjs, Node.js and JavaScript but my skills are not limited to these.
 I'm also expert in HTML, CSS, Bootstrap and Figma.
 Being a curios developer, I'm constantly expanding my skill set and learning something new.
-Curently I'm learning Node.js and planning to became a full stack web developerin the future.
+Finally I had achieved another goal and after hard work and study I received my certificate in UX/UI Design.
+Curently I'm learning Project Management skills and planning to became a  professional web developer.
 <!--
 **roaryku/roaryku** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.